nirya-istari/dot-emacs/README.md

-# My Emacs config
+# My emacs config.

-It probably has a fuck tonne of manual depencies that I can not be bother to document.

-Go mode for example.
+Uses use-package to fetch dependcies and has a short bit of lisp to ensure use-package is installed.